raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 ### For Electrs

 * If you are using Electrum server instead of Fulcrum, it is necessary to add following line into `bitcoin.conf`.
-Fulcrum users can skip this step as it is already added.
+Fulcrum users can skip this step as it is already done.

 ```sh
 $ sudo nano /home/bitcoin/.bitcoin/bitcoin.conf